analogwp/analogwp-templates/readme.txt

 3. Access AnalogWP templates directly under Elementor.

 == Changelog ==

+= 1.2.4 =
+* Fix: A critical error where templates won't import due to internal error
+* Improve: Replace `body` selectors with `{{WRAPPER}}` to scope it to specific template
+* Improve: Reorganize settings in Heading and Text sizes sections

 = 1.2.3 =
 * New: Added a [notice](https://github.com/mauryaratan/analogwp-templates/issues/92) to reopen tabs when setting a global Style Kit.